Business protection – Partnership and sole trader business loan protection

 In the case of a sole trader, loan protection would be taken out on their own life and placed into trust for their family to pay off the outstanding loan on death.

-No tax relief would be due on paying the premiums through the business, since the plan is specifically for loan protection purposes (HMRC tax bulletin February 1992).
+As the purpose of the plan is a capital one there would be no tax relief would be due on paying the premiums through the business, since the plan is specifically for loan protection purposes (HMRC tax bulletin February 1992).
+However, the sum assured would not normally be assessable to tax.

 Disclaimer